-Top Ten Edible Reasons to go to the Christmas Markets in Germany: these should have you booking flights within the hour!
+Christmas Markets in Germany: the top ten edible reasons to visit should have you booking flights within the hour!

 Here are the top ten foods I enjoyed immensely at the German Christmas markets, in no particular order.
 I strongly recommend visiting Germany in December, whether it’s this year or sometime in the future.